spring-petclinic/spring-petclinic-reactive/README.md

 **✅ Open Swagger UI in browser**

-When the app is finished building, click the 'Open Browser' button on the bottom right of the screen:
+When the app is finished building, a new tab should be opened in your browser showing.

 ![image](doc/img/exec-start.png?raw=true)